usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

-This describes an array of boolean values: `[true, false, true]`.
-Items can be an object schema or any other type of schema as well.

-You can nest schemas as far down as you'd like.
-There are some other features, like metadata, sharing schema definitions between fields, and more complicated validation.
-But the above should get you most of the way there.
-There are many libraries that implement the JSON Schema spec and allow you to validate that an object matches a given schema.
-For reference, we use [ajv](https://www.npmjs.com/package/ajv) and [jsonschema](https://www.npmjs.com/package/jsonschema), the former in unit tests, and the latter in the schemaform code. ajv may go away eventually, since one of our dependencies is already using jsonschema.

-For additional examples of JSON Schema projects, see the [JSON Schema site example list](http://json-schema.org/examples.html).
+Many libraries implement the JSON Schema specification and let you validate that an object matches a given schema.
+The US Forms System uses [ajv](https://www.npmjs.com/package/ajv) for unit tests and [jsonschema](https://www.npmjs.com/package/jsonschema) in the schemaform code.
+For more examples of JSON Schema projects, see the [JSON Schema site example list](http://json-schema.org/examples.html).

 [Back to *Building a Form*](building-a-form/README.md)